 How many specialized use cells are appropriate?

-How many beds should be in each one?
+How many beds should be in each classification unit?

 For example, you probably don’t want a 10-bed unit for maximum security if you typically only have one or two qualifying inmates at a given time, meaning eight or nine beds might sit idle.
 Assigning only three or four beds would be more appropriate.
 However, should things change in the future, knowing you have the capability to adapt can help you shift capacity should the need arise.

-If you’re feeling the pinch of capacity constraints at your jail facility and are exploring options, download our Guide to Jail Construction Planning to better understand the process of building a new jail.
+If you’re feeling the pinch of capacity constraints at your jail facility and are exploring options, download our Guide to Jail Construction Planningto better understand the process of building a new jail or remodeling an existing one.
 Then, request a complimentary consultation from the experts at The Samuels Group.
 We’re happy to discuss your community’s unique circumstances and explore ways to address your challenges.

 About the guest co-author: Nancy Thelen is with the Office of Detention Facilities | Office of the Secretary for the Wisconsin Department of Corrections, whose mission is to protect the public, its staff and those in their charge and to provide opportunities for positive change and success.